shimozukuri/pastebin/README.md

 # pastebin

 Pastebin is a service where you can store any text for easy exchange.
+The service stores notes in the Minio S3 storage.

-### Stack
+## Stack
 - Java 17
 - Maven
 - Spring
 - JWT
 - Liquibase
 - Mapstruct
+- Lombok
 - Swagger
 - Mockito
 - GitHub Actions